It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 Another problem is the survival of the reconstructed mammoth: ruminants depend on a symbiosis with a specific microbiota in the stomach for digestion.

-Scientists from the University of Newcastle and the University of New South Wales announced in March 2013 that the newly hatched gastric-hatching frog would be the subject of a cloning attempt to resuscitate the species.
+Scientists from the University of Newcastle and the University of New South Wales announced in March 2013 that the newly hatched gastric-hatching frog would be the subject of a cloning attempt to renew the species.

 Many of these “extinction” projects are described in the Long Now Foundation’s Revive and Restore project.